mcquo011/Regex-Tutorial/develop/gist-template.md

 ### Look-ahead and Look-behind

+This regex does not require look-ahead or look-behind assertions because it is a simple pattern that matches an email address with a specific format.

+Look-ahead and look-behind assertions are advanced features of regular expressions that allow you to check for a pattern ahead of or behind the current position in the input string, without actually including that pattern in the match.
+They can be useful for complex matching scenarios where you need to check for a certain condition without actually consuming that part of the input.

 ## Author

 I am a Full-stack Web Developer passionate about creating websites and web applications that are both functional and aesthetically pleasing.
 Visit my [github profile](https://github.com/mcquo011) to see what I'm working on.